jon314159/IS601850/readme.md

 mkdir - creates new directory

-touch – create an empty file
+touch – create an empty fil

+rm – remove files or directoriese